 2. Make a List of Potential Jobs and Employers

-With websites like indeed.com, glassdoor.com and more, finding jobs has never been easier.
-These sites also makes it easier to find out which potential employers will be best (and as I’ve learned, glassdoor is full of truth).
+With websites like Indeed and Glassdoor, finding jobs has never been easier.
+These sites also make it easier to find out which potential employers will be best (and as I’ve learned, glassdoor is full of truth).
 Once you map out cities you want to pursue jobs in, start researching what industry(ies) you’re interested in and make a list.
 Next, make a list of companies in those industries that would be a good fit for you or you’ve heard good things about.
 As you go along, you’re likely to add to the list, but for now, you have a good starting point!

 3. Reach out to Your Network

 If you’ve been laid off or fired, it’s important to take some time to absorb what happened, just not too long.
 Once you’ve processed, start reaching out to people.
 This can include connections on LinkedIn, former colleagues, friends, etc. Even hitting up a local networking event can be very beneficial.

 When I was laid off, I immediately started talking to people I knew who had a large network and within three weeks I had a job.
 Odds are someone you know knows someone who has your next job!

 4. Create/Update Your LinkedIn Account

-If you haven’t created a Linkedin profile, now is a great time to create one.
+If you haven’t created a LinkedIn profile, now is a great time to create one.
 If you already have one, you likely haven’t been keeping up with it on a regular basis.
 After all, if you’re employed, it might look fishy if your manager sees that you’ve been adding a lot of new connections and tweaking your profile.

 There are dozens of articles out there on how to maximize your linked profile.
 Here are some of my favorites: